-Macron’s big plans for the E.U. presidency sound a lot like a French re-election bid
+Macron’s big plans for the E.U. presidency sound a lot like a French reelection bid

-He laid out bold ambitions for the presidency on Thursday in a two-hour news conference that touched on nearly every issue that’s central to the future of the 27-nation club and its 440 million residents.
+He laid out bold ambitions for the presidency on Thursday in a two-hour news conference that touched on nearly every issue central to the future of the 27-nation club and its 440 million residents.
 His aim, he said, is to transform the bloc into “a Europe that is powerful in the world, fully sovereign, free in its choices and master of its destiny.”

-At times, his remarks resembled a reelection pitch, aimed at French voters.
-And it wouldn’t have been lost on anyone listening that France’s sixth-month term overlaps with a French presidential election in April.
+At times, his remarks resembled a reelection pitch aimed at French voters.
+And it would not have been lost on anyone listening that France’s sixth-month term overlaps with a French presidential election in April.

-Macron has not yet officially declared his reelection bid — and he refused to say anything about it on Thursday — but he is widely expected to run.
+Macron has not officially declared his reelection bid — and he refused to say anything about it Thursday — but he is widely expected to run.
 The E.U. presidency could give him a way to present himself as Europe’s de facto leader in the final campaign stretch.
-It’s also possible that he may no longer be the French president by the time the E.U. term ends.
+It is also possible that he may no longer be the French president by the time the E.U. term ends.

-Macron proposed several changes on several topics on Thursday — including border security, Europe’s social model, climate action and economic growth.
+Macron proposed several changes on several topics Thursday — including border security, Europe’s social model, climate action and economic growth.
 But it remains unclear how far he will get implementing those efforts.

-The rotating E.U. presidency doesn’t bring with it much power.
-To the extent that it raises a country’s profile, that may matter more to somewhere like tiny Luxembourg, with its 630,000 people, than to France, with its population of 67 million and far greater economic clout.
+The rotating E.U. presidency does not bring with it much power.
+To the extent that it raises a country’s profile, that may matter more to places such as tiny Luxembourg, with its 630,000 people, than to France, with its population of 67 million and far greater economic clout.

 And while the E.U. presidency enables some agenda-setting, agendas can get quickly bogged down by competing national interests and complex E.U. processes.